Home Page of Travelogues

 Before we went looking for a site for the video, we walked into Kinvara.
 Later, I received an invitation to sail in Boston Harbor (group email).
 I sent a short response.

-"Yesterday, we watched a couple sail off their mooring along a stone wall in the little harbor of Kinvara, Ireland,in the lightest of winds, pushing the boom out to catch the wind as we walked to the Friday morning farmers'market, Heaven."
+"Yesterday, we watched a couple sail off their mooring along a stone wall in the little harbor of Kinvara, Ireland.
+In the lightest of winds, they pushed the boom out to catch the wind as we walked to the Friday morning farmers'market, Heaven."

 I think the Heaven was the great cheese we bought at the market.
 Everything was great there but it was the cheese that made you roll your eyes.